moodyjmz/filter-test/README.md

 - At NO time during runtime, the application should freeze...also (especially) not on mobiles.

+## How to do?

+Please clone this repository and after you are done, create a .zip or a .tar.gz of it and send it to us.

+## Where is the data?

 The data is included inside this repository.
+You can find it inside `/data/products.json`.

+## Further questions?

-If you have any questions, please feel free to contact me 😊
+If you have any questions, please feel free to contact us at any time 😊

 So good luck and much fun during the development,
 Alex